fredup/fredup.github.io/manchester/index.md

 Thanks to the wonderful [TechHub Manchester](http://manchester.techhub.com/) and the sponsors.

-:sparkling_heart: Be awesome...
-Sponsor, Donate http://sow.so/donate or Gittip http://sow.so/gittip. :sparkling_heart:
+Be awesome...
+Sponsor, Donate http://sow.so/donate or Gittip http://sow.so/gittip.

 ### Contact Information